void

 Neues Wiener Abendblatt,23.9.1910

-Pest is mentioned when Švejk retells a story he had heard from a soldier who had reported sick by Przemyśl.
-During a bayonet charge he faced a huge Russian with a drop under his nose.
-When seeing the nosedrop he felt unwell and was carried to Hilfsplatz.
-From here was dispatched to some cholera barracks in Pest where he actually contracted cholera!
-When recuperating in Prague the soldier told his story in the restarurant na Vyhlídce at Pohořelec and this is where Švejk picked it up.
+Pest is mentioned when Švejk retells a story he had heard from a soldier who had reported sick near Przemyśl.
+During a bayonet charge, he faced a huge Russian with a drop hanging from his nose.
+On seeing the drop on his nose, he felt unwell and was taken to Hilfsplatz.
+From there, he was sent to some cholera barracks in Pest, where he actually contracted cholera.
+While recuperating in Prague, the soldier told his story in the restaurant na Vyhlídce at Pohořelec, where Švejk heard it.

 Background